 What’s more, you can be your own boss in a bookkeeping career, enabling you to work flexible hours around your family life and other commitments.
 In some cases, that means less commuting, maximising your time and efficiency.

-Another benefit is that it’s a career which has many progression routes and increased earning potential with experience.
+Another benefit is that it’s a career that has many progression routes and increased earning potential with experience.
 Finally, not to be underestimated is the sheer sense of pride and satisfaction most bookkeepers get from putting everything in order.
 If you get a buzz from being tidy, organised, and in control, this could be the perfect job for you.